caiolevimc/caio-levi-p4info-bancodedados/atividade-presencial/README.md

 # Atividades Presença
-Pasta para atividaades que valem presença
+Pasta para atividades que valem presença